Siddardha21/Siddardha21/README.md

 -  Doing projects on Blockchain, ML, R, MERN, ETL.
 -  Hopes of becoming a Solopreneur
 -  Believer in practical learning and edutainment.
--  Currently learning everything. 🤣
+-  Currently learning everything which is interesting. 🤣

 <h3><font color="#008AFC">Connect with me!</font></h3>